 Definition

-Allergic reaction to plasma proteins in the donor unit (often against a specific donor); difficult to avoid and usually unpredictable.
+These are reactions to plasma proteins in the donor unit (often against a specific donor); difficult to avoid and usually unpredictable.

-Range from mild to severe (including anaphylaxis), with symptoms including flushing, urticaria or rash, wheeze, bronchospasm, stridor, angiodema and circulatory problems (not typically associated with fever type symptoms).
+They range from mild to severe (including anaphylaxis), with symptoms including flushing, urticaria or rash, wheeze, bronchospasm, stridor, angiodema and circulatory problems (not typically associated with fever type symptoms).

 Frequency